nefelitav/eurostat-greece/README.md

 # Greece Statistics Dashboard 🇬🇷

-A Flask + Matplotlib dashboard that pulls **live data from Eurostat** and renders it as a clean, sectioned web page.
+A Flask + Matplotlib dashboard that pulls **live data from Eurostat** and renders it as a web page.

 ![Dashboard screenshot 1](img.png)
 ![Dashboard screenshot 2](img_1.png)